edHelper.com

 1 There are many flightless birds in the world.
 Ostriches, emus, cassowaries, kiwis, and penguins are all examples of bird species that have lost their ability to glide across the sky.
 Even though these birds cannot fly, they do have wings fully covered with feathers.
 The lack of this common feature is what makes the flightless cormorant so unique!

 2 As the name suggests, the flightless cormorant is another bird species in the world that cannot fly.
 If you have the chance to visit the Galapagos Islands, you may have the privilege of seeing a flightless cormorant outstretching its wings and basking under the sun.
 At first glance, you may think somebody must have recently plucked feathers off the bird's wings!
-Indeed, the flightless cormorant has sparse feathers covering its wings, making you wonder who just made a cruel joke on the poor bird?
+Indeed, the flightless cormorant has sparse feathers covering its wings, making you wonder who just played a cruel joke on the poor bird!

 Paragraphs 4 to 9: